Timothy Kroll’s Biography

 Timothy Kroll’s Vita

 Born in Providence, RI, I spent time growing up in Middleboro, MA; Ipswich, MA; Binghamton, NY; San Antonio, TX, Lynchburg, VA; Vestal, NY and Bible School Park, NY.
-It was at Bible School that I met Lisa Friend, fell in love and married in her July 1988.
+It was at Bible School that I met Lisa Friend, fell in love and married her in July 1988.
 We have five children.
 Makenzie, our oldest daughter, is married to Eddie – they have a “barnyard” of animals.
 Makaylah, our second daughter, is married to Devin – they have our 3 grandsons.
 Jordan, our oldest son, is married to Ariel.
 Our youngest two sons, Jariah and Jedidiah are still living at home while they complete their vocational and college educations.

 1988 – Diploma in Pastoral Studies, Davis College (Binghamton, NY)